Klokot: History

 On 16 August 1999, after the Kosovo War, a mortar attack carried out by Albanians killed two Serb civilians in the village.
 There had earlier that month been two mortar attacks.

-In August 2003, explosive devices planted in Klokot destroyed five Serb houses, with several injuries, including two American KFOR soldiers.
+In August 2002, explosive devices planted in Klokot destroyed five Serb houses, with several injuries, including two American KFOR soldiers.

 The municipality of Klokot was officially established on 8 January 2010, previously being part of the Viti Municipality.
 The seat of the municipality is in Klokot.
 The municipality was formed based on the Ahtisaari plan for decentralization of Kosovo which called for the establishment of a municipality with Serbian majority within the Viti municipality.
 After the Brussels Agreement of 2013, representatives of Serbia and Kosovo agreed that the municipality was to become part of the Community of Serb Municipalities.
 Part of the agreement which pertained to the creation of the Association of Serbian municipalities was deemed unconstitutional by the Constitutional Court of Kosovo and since then the agreement has been blocked.

 Between 2014 and March 2016, 30 Serb families with 124 members have left the municipality.

 Politics

 The first municipal elections were held on 15 November 2009.
 25.4% of the local voters, mostly Serbs, participated in the elections.
 Serb Saša Mirković was elected mayor.
 Out of 15 members of the municipal assembly, ten were elected from the Serb Independent Liberal Party, and five from the Albanian Democratic League of Kosovo.
 In November 2017, Božidar Dejanović of the Serb List became the mayor of Klokot.

-In the 2021 local elections, after the second round, the Serb List candidate Vladan Bogdanoviq was chosen as the new mayor of Kllokot with 1,029 out of 1867 or 55,12% of the votes.
+In the 2021 local elections, after the second round, the Serb List candidate Vladan Bogdanović was chosen as the new mayor of Klokot with 1,029 out of 1867 or 55,12% of the votes.